TheAtticGhost/CodingCourse_Assignment-2_RegistrationForm/README.md

-# CodingCourse_Assignment-2_RegistrationForm
+# Assignment#2

-HTML form assignment#2 for importing code from Github
+- HTML (with CSS for font change.)
+- Local Repository to Github
+- VSCode Screenshot
+- Form Screenshot